Policies & Regulations

 Transfer to a University

-We cannot apply international coursework to CSU General Education Certification or IGETC Certification for transfer purposes.
+Golden West College cannot apply international coursework to CSU General Education Certification or IGETC Certification for transfer purposes.
 Although some courses may be accepted by the institution to which the student transfers, it is up to the destination institution to evaluate and determine what coursework will be accepted and how it will apply to the degree.
 For more information consult directly with the 4-year college that is the transfer destination.

 Credit by Examination

 Credit by Examination may be offered on a limited basis at the discretion of the respective instructional division.
 Students who are currently enrolled in at least one course (other than the course to be challenged) and in good academic standing are eligible to seek “credit by examination.”
 Students may inquire in the respective division office regarding eligible courses.
 If approval is granted, a Petition for Credit By Examination should be completed and submitted to the instructor and division office.
-A grade of pass or no pass will be awarded and the course will be identified as a “Credit by Examination” on the transcript.
-Once the petition is approved by the dean and the instructor, the student will need to file the petition with Admissions & Records, make payment no later than the third week of the semester, and meet with the instructor to take the examination.
+A grade of will be awarded based on the grading method for the course, and the course will be identified as a “Credit by Examination” on the transcript.
+Once the petition is approved by the dean and the instructor, the student will need to file the petition with Admissions and Records, make payment no later than the third week of the semester, and meet with the instructor to take the examination.
 Exam grades are final and will be posted to the transcript.
 Failure to successfully complete the examination will result in an unsatisfactory grade.
 Students should not enroll in the course to be taken as Credit by Examination.
 The course credit is clearly identified on the student’s transcript and designated as “Credit by Examination.”
 Since Credit by Examination may not transfer to other institutions, students are strongly encouraged to make an appointment with a counselor.
 Transferability of Credit by Examination is subject to review and approval by other colleges and universities.
 Units earned by examination are excluded from enrollment verifications, Financial Aid eligibility, and the college’s residency requirements for associate degrees.”

 Military Service Credit